-IWSLT participants may obtain the public Quechua-Spanish speech translation dataset for the constrained task at no cost here: IWSLT 2023 QUE-SPA Data set.
+IWSLT participants may obtain the public Quechua-Spanish speech translation dataset along with the additonal parallel (text-only) data for the constrained task at no cost here: IWSLT 2023 QUE-SPA Data set.
 IWSLT particpants should also feel free to use any public websites for the unconstrained task.
 This includes the data set of 60 hours of fully transcribed Quechua audio which can be obtained by emailing firstname.lastname@example.org and email@example.com.

 Please submit your files as

 segments.txt (one utterance per line, with file-ids and start/end times) and the submission of translation outputs should be ordered in the same way.